joinalahmed/joinalahmed.github.io/index.md

 title: Joinal's
 description: My webpage
 ---
-# My name is Luiz Eduardo Amaral
+# My name is Joinal AhmedSS
 ### What am I?
 I'm a Machine Learning Engineer with Bachelors's in Computer Science Engineering .